Lincoln–Douglas debate format: Traditional case structures

 Cases are logical syllogisms that attempt to prove the resolution morally obligatory (affirmative) or morally prohibited (negative).
-The typical (though not mandated) case is divided into a framework, which outlines the conditions for discussing the resolution, and contentions.
-The most essential part of the framework is the value structure, which is composed of a value (often called the value premise) that the case attempts to demonstrate the resolution action achieves/is in accordance with, and a value criterion.
+The typical (though not mandated) case is divided into a criterium, which outlines the conditions for discussing the resolution, and contentions, which are the arguments.
+The most essential part of the criterium is the value consideration, which is composed of a value (often called the value premise) that the case attempts to demonstrate the resolution action achieves/is in accordance with, and a value criterion.
 The value criterion is a way to attain, achieve and quantify the nebulous value.
 In most modern NSDA resolutions, a value is often stated in the resolution.
-For example, "Resolved: Just governments ought to ensure food security for its citizens."
-Due to the fact that Justice is used in the resolution, it is an appealing value for many debaters.
-Morality is a common value due to its inclusion in many resolutions, followed by justice, social welfare, or other values depending on the topic.
-The framework also may contain definitions for purposes of clarity and/or excluding certain lines of argumentation, and preemptions/"spikes" that attempt to preclude certain arguments that one's opponent is expected to make.
+For example, "Resolved: Just governments ought to ensure food security for citizens."
+Because Justice is used in the resolution, it is an appealing value for many debaters.
+Morals is a common value due to its inclusion in many resolutions, followed by justice, social welfare, or other values depending on the topic.
+The criterium also may contain definitions for purposes of clarity and/or excluding certain lines of argumentation, and preemptions/"spikes" that attempt to preclude certain arguments that one's opponent should not attempt.
 A narrow definition can be a spike.
-The contentions, of which this type of case must have at least one, links the resolution to the value structure.
-A proper contention necessarily has a claim, which summarizes the argument, at least one warrant, which is a reason the claim is true, and an impact, which explains the importance of the argument—or specifically why this argument meets the value criterion.
+The contentions, of which a case must have at least one, links the resolution to the value.
+A proper contention necessarily has a claim, which summarizes the argument, at least one warrant, which is a reason the claim is true, and an impact, which explains the importance of the argument—or specifically why the argument meets the value criterium.
 In addition, contentions often include sub-points.

-For example, a negative case for the resolution "Resolved: A just society ought not use the death penalty as form of punishment" could have a value of justice, a value criterion of deterring crime, and then evidence supported contentions that demonstrate that the death penalty serves as a uniquely powerful deterrent.
-An affirmative case could have a value of justice, a criterion of respecting human worth, and contentions giving evidence based arguments that all available methods of execution are inhumane.
-The debaters would then argue whether crime deterrence or adherence to the principle of human worth is more effective at encouraging justice based on the evidence in their cases.
+For example, a negative case for the resolution "Resolved: A just society ought not use the death penalty as a form of punishment" could have a value of justice, a value criterion of deterring crime, and then evidence-supported contentions that demonstrate that the death penalty uniquely fails as a deterrent.
+An affirmative case could have a value of justice, a criterion of respecting human life, and contentions giving evidence based arguments that all methods of execution are inhumane.
+The debaters would then argue whether crime deterrence or adherence to the principle of essentialist humanity is more effective at encouraging justice based on the evidence in their cases.

 Alternative case structures (Used in Progressive Debate)

 Plans and counterplans

-Lincoln-Douglas debate format borrows from Policy format debate in order to create plans and counter-plans.
+Lincoln–Douglas debate format borrows from Policy format debate in order to create plans and counter-plans.
 A counterplan (also called a CP) allows the negative side to defend an advocacy separate from the status quo.
 A counterplan must: